nickroxcks/ECE420/Lab_4_Development_kit/README.txt

 How to compile program:

--Run "make All" to generate all executables
+-Run "make all" to generate all executables

 -Then generate data by going: ./datatrim